-Cited as major strategic project in CEDS 2013-2017, SCACOG recently launched the "Entrepreneur Friendly Toolkit" planning website for communities.
+Cited as major strategic project in the region's previous CEDS, SCACOG recently launched the "Entrepreneur Friendly Toolkit" planning website for communities.
 Found at www.EFToolkit.com, the site allows communities to go through a 7-step on-line planning process designed to get their ducks in a row for supporting and attracting entrepreneurs.
 The seven steps include: